 As you approach the winery, you'll see rows of grapevines stretching out as far as the eye can see, with the rolling hills of Sonoma County in the background.

-One of the highlights is the vineyard tour, where you'll get to walk among the vines and learn about the history and techniques of winemaking.
+Upon arrival, you'll be greeted by friendly staff who will guide you through a range of tasting experiences.
+One of the highlights is the vineyard tour, during which you'll walk among the vines and learn about the history and techniques of winemaking.

 What Makes Russian River Valley Wineries So Special?